jayliu005/nStock/README.md

 * Display stock 2330 run chart
 * Display P/E ratio trends in river chart
 * Display selected information of whole data sets in legend & description
+* Horizontally scroll the chart to see every monthly price

 ### This app will display android concept as follow
 * 100% Kotlin language